Raoul and the Kings of Spain: Background

-Raoul and the Kings of Spain was recorded between 1993 and 1994 by Roland Orzabal, Alan Griffiths, and the band they toured with during the Elemental tour of August-December 1993 (Gail Ann Dorsey, Brian MacLeod, Jeffrey Trott, and Jebin Bruni).
+Raoul and the Kings of Spain was recorded between Summer 1993 and 1995 by Roland Orzabal, Alan Griffiths, and the band they toured with during the Elemental tour of August–December 1993 (Gail Ann Dorsey, Brian MacLeod, Jeffrey Trott, and Jebin Bruni).
 Recording sessions for the album took place in Neptune's Kitchen (Orzabal's home studio in Dyrham, England, where Elemental was recorded) and in the Record Plant in Los Angeles.

-The album, according to Orzabal, has a recurring theme of familial relationships and delves into his own Spanish heritage.
+The album, according to Orzabal, has a recurring theme of familiar relationships and delves into his own Spanish heritage.
 The album's title was mooted as far back as the 1980s as a possible contender for the band's third album (which ultimately became The Seeds of Love).
-Raoul was originally Orzabal's first name given at birth before being anglicized by his parents to Roland (Orzabal later gave the name "Raoul" to his first son, born in 1991).
+Raoul was originally Orzabal's first name given at birth before being anglicized by his parents to Roland (Orzabal later gave the name Raoul to his first son, born in 1991).

-The album was originally scheduled to be released by Mercury Records but the project was cancelled after Tears for Fears left the label to sign with Sony/Epic Records.
+The album was originally scheduled to be released by Mercury Records but the release was postponed after Tears for Fears left the label to sign with Sony/Epic Records.
 The album was eventually released by Sony in October 1995 with a slightly different track listing and new cover art.

 The album peaked at number 41 in the United Kingdom and number 79 in the United States, but was more successful in continental Europe, reaching number 13 in Belgium (Wallonia) and number five in France.
-It was poorly received by critics, with much of the criticism directed at Orzabal's lyrics, which Tom Demalon of AllMusic described as "either inscrutable or embarrassingly silly".
-He also described some of the album's musical arrangements as "genuinely pretty, if unexciting".

-The album features a reunion with Oleta Adams, who had recorded and toured extensively with the band for The Seeds of Love album, and here duets with Orzabal on the track "Me and My Big Ideas".
+The album features a reunion with Oleta Adams, who had recorded and toured extensively with the band for The Seeds of Love album and here duets with Orzabal on the track "Me and My Big Ideas".

-The front cover photo titled, Running Them In at Pamplona, is by Jose Galle and is a depiction of the annual "Running of the Bulls" festival held in Pamplona in Spain.
+The front cover photo, titled Running Them In at Pamplona, is by Jose Galle and is a depiction of the annual "Running of the Bulls" festival held in Pamplona in Spain.
 Several inner sleeve photographs were by David Tack, taken from his book Impressions of Spain published by Quartet (the Bullfighter on Horseback on page 4 is Rafael Peralta, a renowned Spanish Rejoneador bullfighter).
-Inner sleeve photos of Roland Orzabal were taken by Pamela Springsteen, shot at the historic Mission Inn in Riverside, California, where the promo video for "Raoul and the Kings of Spain" was filmed.
+Inner sleeve photos of Orzabal were taken by Pamela Springsteen, shot at the historic Mission Inn in Riverside, California, where the promo video for "Raoul and the Kings of Spain" was filmed.